Home > Our Community > Community Plan

 Union Park's Community Plan

-The plan combines and revises the neighborhood plans of Merriam Park, Snelling-Hamline, and Lexington-Hamline, providing a ten-year vision that identifies priority policies and strategies for growth, investment, and development in our neighborhoods.
-The planning process allowed for full community participation to discuss and set priorities for the area.
+In 2026, we are beginning the process to update our 10 Year Community Plan.
+This plan will set forth a ten-year vision that identifies priority policies and strategies for growth, investment, and development in our neighborhoods.
+The planning process will allow for full community participation to discuss and set priorities for the area.

-The plan will influence local decision-making by the city’s planning department and other public agencies.
+The plan influences local decision-making by the city’s planning department and other public agencies.
 It will provide a vision for development and investment in our neighborhoods and influence rezoning.
 Government entities and private foundations also consider the plan when providing grants.

 How does the plan get implemented?

-After receiving input from city staff, the plan went through a review process by the city’s Planning Commission.
-The Commission recommended the plan, to the City Council adopted it on November 16, 2016.
+After receiving input from city staff, the plan will go through a review process by the city’s Planning Commission.
 The Met Council will also approve the plan, after which it becomes an official part of the city’s Comprehensive Plan.